 Your new boat has been designed to provide you with years of enjoyment and satisfaction.
-In order to maintain the factory new appearance of your boat, we recommend the use of 3MTM Marine's one step Maintenance and Reconditioning Products designed specifically for pleasure boats.
+In order to maintain the factory new appearance of your boat, we recommend the use of Yacht Brite® marine cleaning products designed specifically for pleasure boats.
 Following proper fiberglass maintenance guidelines will help maintain your boat's performance, value, and enjoyment.